 Chapter 3.
-Fortran Statements
+FORTRAN STATEMENTS

-This chapter describes each of the Fortran statements supported by the PGI Fortran compilers.
+This section describes each of the Fortran statements supported by the PGI Fortran compilers.
 Each description includes a brief summary of the statement, a syntax description, a complete description and an example.
 The statements are listed in alphabetical order.
-The first section lists terms that are used throughout the chapter.
+The first section lists terms that are used throughout the section.

+3.1.
 Statement Format Overview

-This section lists terms that are used throughout the chapter and provides information on how to interpret the information in the statement descriptions.
-This chapter only provides detailed descriptions for statements that are extensions of the standard Fortran language definitions.
+This section lists terms that are used throughout the section and provides information on how to interpret the information in the statement descriptions.
+This section only provides detailed descriptions for statements that are extensions of the standard Fortran language definitions.
 For details on the standard statements, refer to the Fortran language specifications readily available on the internet.
-The Origin column in the tables in this chapter provides the Fortran language origin of the statement; for example F95 indicates the statement is from Fortran 95.
+The Origin column in the tables in this section provides the Fortran language origin of the statement; for example F95 indicates the statement is from Fortran 95.

+3.1.1.
 Definition of Statement-related Terms